Layr-Labs/incredible-squaring-avs/README.md

 }
 ```

 In this method the challenger calculates the response and compares it with the aggregators response.
-If the response is not equal, a challenge is raised, what means a call to on-chain Task Manager [`RaiseAndResolveChallenge()` method](https://github.com/Layr-Labs/incredible-squaring-avs/blob/f8c379b151d8db778a12a5de1ba0266436d85366/contracts/src/IncredibleSquaringTaskManager.sol#L175-L180).
+If the response is not equal, a challenge is raised, what means a call to on-chain `TaskManager` [`RaiseAndResolveChallenge()` method](https://github.com/Layr-Labs/incredible-squaring-avs/blob/f8c379b151d8db778a12a5de1ba0266436d85366/contracts/src/IncredibleSquaringTaskManager.sol#L175-L180).

 ```solidity
 function raiseAndResolveChallenge(